-Adult Basic and Secondary Education and Literacy Teachers and Instructors Career Video
+Adult Literacy, Remedial Education, and GED Teachers and Instructors Career Video

 Description: Teach or instruct out-of-school youths and adults in remedial education classes, preparatory classes for the General Educational Development test, literacy, or English as a Second Language.
 Teaching may or may not take place in a traditional educational institution.